-22.2.2 Mode 2: Dual Input Capture
+23.2.2 Mode 2: Input Capture

-Mode 2 is the Dual Input Capture mode, which measures the elapsed time between occurrences of external events, and which also provides a separate general-purpose timer/ counter.
+Mode 2 is the Input Capture mode, which measures the elapsed time between occurrences of external events, and which also provides a separate general-purpose timer/counter.

-Figure 79 is a block diagram of the Multi-Function Timer configured to operate in Mode 2.
+Figure 64 is a block diagram of the Multi-Function Timer configured to operate in Mode 2.
 The time base of the capture timer depends on Timer/Counter 1, which counts down using the clock selected with the Timer/Counter 1 clock selector.
-The TA and TB pins function as capture inputs.
+The TA pin functions as a capture input.
 A transition received on the TA pin transfers the timer contents to the TCRA register.
-Similarly, a transition received on the TB pin transfers the timer contents to the TCRB register.
-Each input pin can be configured to sense either rising or falling edges.
+The TA pin can be configured to sense either rising or falling edges.

-Figure 79.
-Dual-Input Capture Mode
+Figure 64.
+Input Capture Mode

-The TA and TB inputs can be configured to preset the counter to FFFFh on reception of a valid capture event.
+The TA input can be configured to preset the counter to FFFFh on reception of a valid capture event.
 In this case, the current value of the counter is transferred to the corresponding capture register and then the counter is preset to FFFFh.
 Using this approach allows software to determine the on-time and off-time and period of an external signal with a minimum of CPU overhead.

 The values captured in the TCRA register at different times reflect the elapsed time between transitions on the TA pin.
-The same is true for the TCRB register and the TB pin.
-The input signal on the TA or TB pin must have a pulse width equal to or greater than one System Clock cycle.
+The input signal on the TA pin must have a pulse width equal to or greater than one System Clock cycle.

-There are three separate interrupts associated with the capture timer, each with its own enable bit and pending bit.
-The three interrupt events are reception of a transition on the TA pin, reception of a transition on the TB pin, and underflow of the TCNT1 counter.
-The enable bits for these events are TAIEN, TBIEN, and TCIEN, respectively.
+There are two separate interrupts associated with the capture timer, each with its own enable bit and pending bit.
+The interrupt events are reception of a transition on the TA pin and underflow of the TCNT1 counter.
+The enable bits for these events are TAIEN and TCIEN, respectively.